wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 # Introduction
 The goal of this project is to show different conceptions regarding:
-- Monitoring and observability, especially of Kubernetes environments
+- Monitoring and Observability, especially of Kubernetes environments
-- The Four Golden Signals of monitoring and The Three Pillars of observability
+- The Four Golden Signals of monitoring and The Three Pillars of Observability
 - Monitoring metrics using kube-state-metrics, Prometheus and Grafana
 - Collecting and agregating logs using EFK stack - Elasticsearch, Fluentd, Kibana.
 - Instrumenting applications with OpenTelemetry, collecting traces with it and analyzing them in Jaeger